kekland/inspector/README.md

 <img src="https://github.com/kekland/inspector/raw/master/img/inspector.png" width="100%">

 A Flutter package for inspecting widgets.
-Also comes with an eyedropper functionality.
+Also comes with an eyedropper and a magnifying glass.
 Useful for debugging widgets and for QA testing.

 Supports keyboard shortcuts if you're using a physical keyboard.